its-swats/crud-template/README.md

 - Login
 - Logout

-Once this functionality is built, then we'll begin to restrict access to our application to logged in users.
+Once this functionality is built, we'll begin to restrict access to our application to logged in users.
 In other words, when a user attempts to see a page in our application, they will be redirected to the login page, unless they have already been logged in.

 As we build our application, we'll need to make decisions about the routes that we need and the types of request the browser should make (e.g., get, post, etc.).